mpon/BeaconSample/README.md

 ==========================

-Getting Start
+Getting Started
 --------------------------

-clone repository
+- clone repository
-open BeaconSample.xcodeproj
+- open BeaconSample.xcodeproj
+- replace uuid to your iBeacon in `BeaconManager.swift`